-2. Say Hi to Santa and His Disney Friends!
+2. Say Hi to Mickey and His Pals!

-You’ll get a chance to see Santa and his favorite Disney friends sail across the Discovery River in high holiday energy as they dance along to your favorite Christmas tunes.
+You’ll get a chance to see Mickey Mouse and his favorite Disney friends sail across the Discovery River in high holiday energy as they dance along to your favorite Christmas tunes.

-Hipster Power Tip: Don’t forget to check out the other holiday cavalcades from Donald’s Dino Bash, Chip & Dale, and the Discovery Island Drummers.
+Hipster Power Tip: Don’t forget to check out the other holiday Flotilla from Donald’s Dino Bash, Chip & Dale, and the Discovery Island Drummers.